nus-cs2103/website-base/admin/project-grading.md

 ##### Notes on how marks are calculated based on PE product testing

+* ==Of 3A and 3B above, the one you do better will be given a 70% weight and the other a 30% weight== so that your total score is driven by your strengths rather than weaknesses.
 * Bugs rejected by the dev team, if the rejection is approved by the teaching team, will not be affect marks of the tester or the developer.
 * The penalty/credit for a bug varies based on,
   * The severity of the bug: `severity.High` > `severity.Medium` > `severity.Low`